 - wish to change the class of your licence or obtain an endorsement; or

 - are a new resident, and the licence you hold is from another province, state or country not honoured or recognized in Saskatchewan.
-Licences are honoured from the continental United States, Germany, Switzerland, South Korea, the United Kingdom, Republic of Ireland, Isle of Man, Australia, Austria, Belgium, France, Japan, Jersey, Netherlands and New Zealand.
+Licences may be honoured from the continental United States.
+Licenses from Germany, Switzerland, South Korea, the United Kingdom, Republic of Ireland, Isle of Man, Australia, Austria, Belgium, France, Japan, Jersey, Netherlands and New Zealand may be exchanged for a Saskatchewan Class 5 driver's licence and motorcycle endorsement, where applicable.
 Saskatchewan may also accept a driver’s licence from a country not listed.
 Please check with any Saskatchewan motor licence issuer, driver examination office, or visit www.sgi.sk.ca/newresidents or contact us toll free at 1-800-667-9868.
-The nine-month learning period and driver training requirement will be waived if you can prove past driving experience by providing a valid driver's licence, written in English or French, or a valid licence in another language accompanied by a translation document acceptable to SGI (i.e. International Driving Permit).
+The nine-month learning period and driver training requirement may be waived if you can prove past driving experience by providing a valid driver's licence, written in English or French, or a valid licence in another language accompanied by a translation document acceptable to SGI (i.e. International Driving Permit).

 New residents wanting a Saskatchewan driver's licence without being tested must meet some requirements: